jpcmp3/jpcmp3/README.md

 ## Hello!
 Welcome to my profile

-### I'm a CS graduate, always seeking new opportunities to utilize my programming skills to solve real-world problems.
-### I'm a fullstack web developer who loves learning and building things!
-### Working on a master's degree in Digital marketing and Web design.
+### CS grad, currently working on a masters in Digital marketing and Web design.
+### Fullstack web developer who loves learning and building things.
 ### Currently learning Laravel and React.

 ## Languages and tools I use